aprs434/aprs434.github.io/README.md

 ### Recommended SSIDs
 A secondary station identifier is a number in the range 0-15, as an adjunct to the station _Callsign_.
-Similarly as with 802.11 wireless networks, an ASPR SSID identifies a set of APRS station capabilities.
+Similarly as with IEEE 802.11 wireless networks, an APRS SSID identifies a set of APRS station capabilities.

 |_SSID_|APRS station type|
 |:----:|:---------------:|